 - Watercolour Painting - Pauline's diary of progress since she restarted painting on a recent cruise - just admire or buy a print.

 - Diary of an Author - Pauline's experiences in succeeding in getting a book written and published - of interest to others either contemplating or already starting to write seriously.

 - Peter's Home Winemaking page - of interest to all who get this far!

 Before You Leave

-We would be very pleased if visitors could spare a little time to give us some feedback - it is the only way we know who has visited the site, if it is useful and how we should develop it's content and the techniques used.
-We would be delighted if you could send comments or just let us know you have visited by sending a quick Message to us.
+I would be very pleased if visitors could spare a little time to give us some feedback - it is the only way we know who has visited the site, if it is useful and how we should develop it's content and the techniques used.
+I would be delighted if you could send comments or just let me know you have visited by sending a quick Message.

-You were visitor number to the 'front pages' of our sites as counted by
+You were visitor number to our sites as counted by